Gavin And Stacey finale may finally solve Bryn and Jason’s fishing trip mystery

 The hit TV series aired between 2007 and 2010, and returned in 2019 with a one-off festive special that ended on a cliffhanger, when Nessa (Ruth Jones) proposed to James Corden’s character Neil “Smithy” Smith.

-The trailer aired on Saturday did not make clear whether they had tied the knot.
+The trailer, which aired on Saturday, did not make clear whether they had tied the knot.

 It showed all the recurring characters dancing and wincing after a round of shots.